 A student who meets all of these conditions will be readmitted for the next term, unless the student requests a later date of readmission.
 Any student who fails to meet one of these requirements may still be readmitted under the general readmission policy but is not guaranteed readmission.

-Upon returning to Yale School of Drama, the student will resume his or her education without repeating completed course work for courses interrupted by U.S. military service.
+Upon returning to Yale School of Drama, the student will resume education without repeating completed course work for courses interrupted by U.S. military service.
 The student will have the same enrolled status last held and with the same academic standing.
 For the first academic year in which the student returns, the student will be charged the tuition and fees that would have been assessed for the academic year in which the student left the institution.
 Yale may charge up to the amount of tuition and fees other students are assessed, however, if veteran’s education benefits will cover the difference between the amounts currently charged other students and the amount charged for the academic year in which the student left.

-In the case of a student who is not prepared to resume his or her studies with the same academic status at the same point at which the student left or who will not be able to complete the program of study, Yale School of Drama will undertake reasonable efforts to help the student become prepared.
+In the case of a student who is not prepared to resume studies with the same academic status at the same point at which the student left or who will not be able to complete the program of study, Yale School of Drama will undertake reasonable efforts to help the student become prepared.
 If after reasonable efforts, Yale School of Drama determines that the student remains unprepared or will be unable to complete the program, or after Yale School of Drama determines that there are no reasonable efforts it can take, Yale School of Drama may deny the student readmission.

 Behavior Subject to Disciplinary Action